alchemy-bootcamp-one-spring-2018/classwork/week01_intro-web-development/class-03-html-css-boxes-js-debug-array/README.md

 * Code Review, Questions and Issues from Lab
 * Debugging JavaScript
-* HTML Box Model
+* Project Setup
-* JavaScript Arrays
+* Read value from input

 ## Code Review

 * Questions and Issues